-Student Information Center (SIC)
+STUDENT INFORMATION CENTER (SIC)

 The SIC is the information and directory center of the college.
-E-Boards (TV monitors), bulletin boards, and restroom postings are placed throughout NWACC facilities.
-Anyone wishing to post material must first obtain approval.
-To obtain approval, submit items to the SIC via NWACC's web page.
+Bulletin boards, and restroom postings are placed throughout NWACC facilities.
+Anyone wishing to post material must first obtain approval from the SIC.
 Items posted in NWACC facilities without authorization are subject to removal.
+All Student ID's and parking hang tags are made at the SIC.
 The SIC also maintains all game room and recreation equipment that may be checked out and used by students.
 To check out equipment students must present their student ID to the SIC attendant.

-Student Life
+The SIC also maintains the NWACC Food Pantry.
+Application for food pantry assistance may be obtained at the SIC.

+STUDENT LIFE

-The Office of Student Life is responsible for coordinating, supporting and implementing extracurricular programs and activities presented throughout the academic year.
-Activities are planned and implemented by students through their leadership involvement with the Student Government and Ambassador Association and the many certified clubs on campus.
-For information regarding involvement, see the Student Activities and Leadership webpage at http://www.nwacc.edu/web/clubs/or contact the Director of Student life at studentlife@nwacc.edu.
+Office of Student Life is responsible for coordinating, supporting and implementing co-curricular programs and activities presented throughout the academic year.
+Activities are planned and implemented by students through their leadership involvement with the Student Ambassador and Government Association (SAGA) and the many certified clubs on campus.
+For information regarding involvement, see NWACC Student Activities and Leadership or contact the Director of Student Life at studentlife@nwacc.edu.